-FIELD MAPPING AND SHIMMING MRI MAGNETS WITH THE METROLAB FIELD-ALIGNER
+FIELD MAPPING AND SHIMMING MRI MAGNETS WITH THE METROLAB FIELD-ALIGNER v 3.0 r 1.6 - 11/2022

 Prof. Guy AUBERT Grenoble High Magnetic Field Laboratory

 One of the major requirements for efficient Magnetic Resonance Imaging (MRI) is a high enough quality of the magnetic field generated by the main magnet system.
 The goals for the quality of the field of a whole-body MRI magnet are typically: